Sutton, Ontario: Sutton Fair and Horse Show

 The Sutton Fair & Horse Show is an annual event that takes place at the fairgrounds located near the Sutton arena.
 The four-day event on the second weekend in August is put on by the Sutton Agricultural Society.
 The Sutton Fair is held at the Sutton Fair Grounds which are located at 3 Fairpark Lane, in Sutton West, Ontario, Canada.
 Sutton is located in York Region, Ontario, just north of Toronto.
 The event grounds are available for rental during the rest of the year.
 The location offers parking onsite, 2 pavilions, 3 horse rings (1 dirt and 2 grass rings), race track, outdoor stage, ticket booths, barricades/gates and more.
 The fair contains a variety of events including Horse & Livestock Competitions, Home craft Exhibits, Truck & Tractor Pull, Dog Show, Horse Pull, Demolition Derby, Worlds Finest Midway.
 Arena displays and vendors set up all around the premises are sure to have something that will catch your eye.

 Canada Day

 With the new ROC (Recreational Outdoors Centre), Canada Day festivities are held in a much larger and accommodating space.
 Live entertainment, children's activities, food, Ribfest, and fireworks are the main attractions.

 Santa Claus Parade of Lights

 The annual Santa Clause Parade of Lights takes place beginning at 5pm to makes Christmas lights shine on the floats.
 The parade begins at Lake Drive East and Dalton Road and ends at the Sutton Fairgrounds.

+Notable people

+Ailish Forfar, former professional women's hockey player for the Markham Thunder of the CWHL and represented Canada on the international stage at the 2019 Winter Universiade.
+She is now a host on Sportsnet and the Sportsnet Radio Network.

+Chloe Daniels, professional rugby sevens player for Team Canada’s National sevens team.
+Playing in the 2024 Summer Olympics in Paris, France and winning a silver medal.
+She currently plays for Queen’s University Women’s Rugby Team in Ontario, Canada.